marsidev/react-turnstile/README.md

 > As you might noted, there is three ways to get the token response from a solved challenge:
 > - by catching it from the `onSuccess` callback.
 > - by calling the `.getResponse()` method.
 > - by reading the widget response input with name `cf-turnstile-response`.
+This one is not an option if you set `options.fieldResponse` to `false`.

 ## Contributing